LGBTQ+ single parents

-Some LGBT+ parents are concerned that their LGBT+ identity may cause their children to be bullied.
-Unfortunately, homophobic bullying does still occur but there are ways to get help if this is a worry for your children.
+Some LGBTQ+ parents are concerned that their LGBTQ+ identity may cause their children to be bullied.
+Homophobic bullying is a serious problem, but there are ways to get help if this is a worry for your children.

 Childline also provides support for children who are being bullied and want to speak to someone directly.